 yasnr∼Bernpasnrlogitpasnr=β0sr+β1nsj×Eajβ0sr∼N0,1β1nj∼Nβ1nj,τnjβ1nj∼N0,0.2τnj∼Inv-Gamma3,0.5

 The parameter β0sr encodes the probability that species s occurs in region r in which atoll a is located.
 The parameter β1nj encodes how environmental parameters of atoll a affect the probability that species s within a nesting type n occurs on atoll a.
-This effect is allowed to differ between nesting types, such that the probability that a ground nesting species occurs on atoll a increases with some environmental parameter, while the probability of a tree nesting species decreases.
+This effect is allowed to differ between nesting types, such that the probability that a ground nesting species occurs on atoll a increases with some environmental parameter, while the probability of a tree nesting species may decrease.
 By partially pooling species within nesting types, we express our assumption that species from the same nesting type n are similarly affected by certain environmental parameters.

-For predicting seabird population sizes, we specified a Bayesian multilevel model using the same connotation as above, as follows: Let Yisn denote the log-transformed count of birds of species s of nesting type n on atoll a in region r.
+For predicting seabird population sizes, we specified a Bayesian multilevel model using the same value sets as above, as follows: Let Yisn denote the log-transformed count of birds of species s of nesting type n on atoll a in region r.

 yasnr∼Nμasnr,σμasnr=β0s+β1nj×Eajσ∼Inv-Gamma3,2β0s∼Nβ0s,τ0β1nj∼Nβ1nj,τnjβ0s∼NMs,1β1nj∼N0,1τ0∼Inv-Gamma3,2τ1nj∼Inv-Gamma3,2

 The parameter β0s encodes the abundance of species s across regions, by nesting regional estimates within species.
 As such, β0s is the average abundance of species s across regions.
 The hyperparameter on τ0 encodes the variation between regions across species.
-By partially pooling regions within species, we express our assumption that species s forms colonies of similar size within regions.
+By partially pooling regions within species, we express our assumption that species s forms colonies of similar size across regions.
 This is unlike the presence model, where the fixed effect β0sr prevents information flow between species s’s estimates for different regions.

 The parameter β1nj encodes how environmental parameters affect the abundance of species within a nesting type.
 This effect is allowed to differ between nesting types, such that the abundance of a species of ground nesters may be positively related to some environmental parameters, while the abundance of tree nesters may be negatively related.
 By partially pooling species within nesting types, we express our assumption that species from the same nesting type n are similarly affected by certain environmental parameters.

 We validated model outcomes using standard Bayesian diagnostics, leave-one-out cross-validation, out-of-sample validations, and computed prior predictive checks, prior sensitivity analyses, and posterior predictive checks (see supplementary file S1 for model validation).
-All statistical code is made freely accessible in a digital repository (insert link).
+All statistical code is made freely accessible in a digital repository (https://github.com/simonsteiger/atoll-seabirds).

 Estimating annual nutrient inputs